justnonamenoname/lifeticle/readme.md

 if the sensation and the so-called observer exist.
 Detecting a lifeticle will lead to the question: how do we understand that it has the qualia property and it is a lifeticle?
 Research the convergence of signals for qualia will help to figure this out.
-The reasons why there are reasons to consider the lifeticle to exist are:
+Reasons why there are grounds to consider the lifeticle as existing:
 1) Solution to the question of non-being before birth
 2) Solution to the question of living in this brain and not another
 3) If we assume that the signals of sound and visual image converge on different particles, then either one or the other would be perceived